|MP 7.01.48||Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions|

 Second Generation ACI Products

-Second Generation ACI Products: Randomized, Controlled Trials.
-There are 3 RCTs of ACI using matrix assistance.
-Two of these compared matrix-assisted ACI with marrow-stimulating techniques, and the third RCT compared matrix-assisted ACI with ACI done without matrix assistance.
+Second Generation ACI Products: RCTs.
+There are 5 RCTs of ACI using matrix assistance.
+Four of these compared matrix-assisted ACI with marrow-stimulating techniques, and the third RCT compared matrix-assisted ACI with ACI done without matrix assistance.

 Ongoing Clinical Trials

-A search of the online clinical trials database www.clinicaltrials.gov in May 2013 identified a number of trials with second and third generation ACI/MACI.
-In addition, Zimmer Orthobiologics is conducting 2 large post-marketing studies with DeNovo NT, Natural Tissue Graft, for the knee (NCT01329445) and ankle (NCT01347892).
+A search of the online clinical trials database www.ClinicalTrials.gov in May 2014 identified a number of trials with second- and third-generation ACI/MACI.
+In addition, Zimmer Orthobiologics is conducting 2 large postmarketing studies with DeNovo NT, Natural Tissue Graft, for the knee (NCT01329445) and ankle (NCT01347892).
 Both studies will have 5-year follow-up with estimated completion in 2018.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-Results from second generation ACI procedures (MACI) from Europe appear promising.
+Results from second-generation ACI procedures (MACI) from Europe appear promising.
 These products use a variety of biodegradable scaffolds and have the potential to improve consistent hyaline cartilage formation and reduce complications associated with injection under a periosteal patch.
-To date, there are a smaller number of RCTs with short- term follow-up comparing MACI to ACI, and no MACI products are approved in the U.S.; therefore, these are considered investigational.
+To date, there are a smaller number of randomized controlled trials with short- term follow-up comparing MACI with ACI, and no MACI products are approved in the U.S.; therefore, these are considered investigational.

 Practice Guidelines and Position Statements

-In 2005, the National Institute for Health and Clinical Excellence (NICE) issued an updated Technology Appraisal Guidance on the use of autologous chondrocyte implantation.
-(47) The NICE guidance cited insufficient evidence to determine the benefits of autologous chondrocyte implantation and indicated this technology “should not be used for the treatment of articular cartilage defects except where the treatment is part of a clinical study.”
-The guidance noted many limitations in available trial data including length of follow-up, comparison to conservative treatment, assessment of the quality of cartilage produced, and the impact of cartilage produced on functional outcomes and health-related quality of life.
+In 2005, the National Institute for Health and Clinical Excellence (NICE) issued an updated Technology Appraisal Guidance on the use of ACI .(52) The NICE guidance cited insufficient evidence to determine the benefits of ACI and indicated this technology “should not be used for the treatment of articular cartilage defects except where the treatment is part of a clinical study.”
+The guidance noted many limitations in available trial data including length of follow-up, comparison with conservative treatment, assessment of the quality of cartilage produced, and the impact of cartilage produced on functional outcomes and health-related quality of life.

 Medicare National Coverage

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 1996; Volume 11, Tab 8.

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 1997; Volume 12, Tab 26.

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation.
 TEC Assessments 2000; Volume 15, Tab 12.

-- Blue Cross and Blue Shield Association Technology Evaluation Center.
+- Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Autologous chondrocyte transplantation of the knee.
 TEC Assessments 2003; Volume 18, Tab 2.

 - Harris JD, Cavo M, Brophy R et al. Biological Knee Reconstruction: A Systematic Review of Combined Meniscal Allograft Transplantation and Cartilage Repair or Restoration.
 Arthroscopy 2011; 27(3):409-18.